 Call us for help...

-1 A small amount of alcohol is excreted through breath, saliva, sweat and urine.
-This is how a DUI breath test detects alcohol.
-For more information, see California DUI Breath Testing is Subject to a Wide Variety of Errors.
+- A small amount of alcohol is excreted through breath, saliva, sweat and urine.
+This is how a DUI breath test, which is subject to error due to rising blood alcohol, detects alcohol.

-3 Alcohol Metabolism, National Institute on Alcohol Abuse and Alcoholism No. 35; PH 371 January 1997 [provides context for phenomenon of rising blood alcohol].
+- Alcohol Metabolism, National Institute on Alcohol Abuse and Alcoholism No. 35; PH 371 January 1997 [provides context for phenomenon of rising blood alcohol].

-4 Forcon Forensic Consulting, Alcohol Absorption, Distribution & Elimination [provides context for phenomenon of rising blood alcohol].
+- Forcon Forensic Consulting, Alcohol Absorption, Distribution & Elimination [provides context for phenomenon of rising blood alcohol].

-8 California Vehicle Code 23152(b) …In any prosecution under this subdivision, it is a rebuttable presumption that the person had 0.08 percent or more, by weight, of alcohol in his or her blood at the time of driving the vehicle if the person had 0.08 percent or more, by weight, of alcohol in his or her blood at the time of the performance of a chemical test within three hours after the driving [this presumption exists despite the phenomenon of rising blood alcohol] .")
+- California Vehicle Code 23152(b) VC. ("In any prosecution under this subdivision, it is a rebuttable presumption that the person had 0.08 percent or more, by weight, of alcohol in his or her blood at the time of driving the vehicle if the person had 0.08 percent or more, by weight, of alcohol in his or her blood at the time of the performance of a chemical test within three hours after the driving [this presumption exists despite the phenomenon of rising blood alcohol] .")